 Elevation: 8,180 ft

-To access this area from Fairfield, Idaho and ID-20, turn off ID-20 and drive through downtown Fairfield to a three-way junction.
+From US-20 in Fairfield, Idaho, drive through downtown Fairfield to a three-way junction.
 Turn right on Baseline Road and drive 0.3 miles and then turn left onto Soldier Creek Road.
 Follow this paved road for 7.5 miles to the signed junction for the Couch Summit Road.
 This well-maintained gravel road reaches Couch Summit in 4.3 miles.
 At this pass, turn left onto FS-010 and follow this (also) well-maintained road for 4.6 miles to a large meadow that sits between Salt Creek Peak, Basque Peak, and Gora Euzkotarak Peak.
 FS-010 is a surprisingly good road and, when dry, most vehicles will be able to traverse it.